aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 > The solution should be deployed in the same AWS account and region as the target AWS Transfer servers.

 ### Deploy the solution
-1. Log into the AWS account you wish to deploy the solution in, switch to the region you will run AWS Transfer in, and start a CloudShell session.
+1. Log into the AWS account you wish to deploy the solution in, switch to the region you will run AWS Transfer in and start a CloudShell session.

     ![CloudShell session running](screenshots/ss-deploy-01-cloudshell.png)